 Well made.
 Doesn’t take much effort to operate.
 Clean holes for easier binding.
 The design allows you to punch pages while it’s binding previously punched ones to save time.
 Binds books of up to 300 sheets.

 Poor instructions.
-Paper size limited to 8.5 x 11 inches.
+Paper size limited to 8.5 by 11 inches.

 Can bind books of up to 450 pages.
 Great price point for occasional users.
 Neat holes to make inserting the coil easy.
 Once you figure out how the machine binds, operation is smooth.
 Durable construction for the price.